rimblas/dotfiles/README.md

 The more useful portion is the configuraton for [fish shell](http://fishshell.com/).

-IMPORTANT: To get the full effect of the fish shell prompt you'll need Powerline Fonts.
-I've used [these](https://github.com/powerline/fonts) and settled with Menlo for now.

 ### Fish dotfiles install

 1. Remove/Rename the previous `~/.config/fish` directory